-I see no reason why we should not think that the “complementary truths” Greear wants us to hold in “tension” are real contradictions and on that basis are to be rejected as biblically accurate.
+I see no reason why we should not think that the “complementary truths” Greear wants us to hold in “tension” are real contradictions and on that basis are not what Scripture teaches and therefore should be rejected.
 I see no reason for this precisely because I presuppose my reason functions well-enough in its God-given capacity to inform me of such things, and, I also presuppose that the Bible does not contradict itself.
 Detecting a contradiction is not all that difficult here.
-Detecting the influence of his Calvinist presuppositions here is not all that difficult either, and we can see that the determinism of his unconditional election or predestination has thrown reason off its rails.
+Neither is detecting the influence of his Calvinist presuppositions.
+And we can see that the determinism of his unconditional election or predestination has thrown reason off its rails.
 We are left with being told “we must believe and hold both in tension.”
-Furthermore, if they were “complimentary truths” why would they be need to be held in “tension?”
+Furthermore, if they were “complimentary truths” why would they to be need to be held in “tension?”
 Just declaring them “complimentary truths” does not make them so.

 So, in that these are contradictory theological propositions we should reject Greear’s advice to believe them.
 We need not “hold both in tension” because being a violation of reason there is no reason to do so.
-Hence, the problem is not that we all must somehow swallow the contradiction, rather, what all this is telling us is that there is a problem with Greear’s Calvinist’s exegesis.
+Hence, the problem is not that we all must somehow swallow the contradiction, rather, what all this is telling us is that there is a problem with Greear’s Calvinist exegesis.
 The problem is with the Calvinist’s interpretation of the text.
 And although they claim that their interpretation is the result of a thorough exegesis of the relevant texts, we may question whether such exegesis is sound if in the end it must dismiss the deliberations of philosophical reflection and moral intuition.
 We agree that exegesis is essential for discerning the meaning of a text, but there is good exegesis, not so good exegesis and downright bad exegesis.
 And one way we can distinguish between these is when the exegesis or the cumulative exegetical claims begin to construct a theological system rife with logical and moral problems.
 The Calvinists propensity to claim exegetical support for their position while divorcing exegesis from the substantive input of the principles of logic and our moral intuitions is a short-sighted understanding of exegesis.
 The deliberations and deliverances of philosophical reflection and our moral intuitions are key to good interpretation.
 They are part of a sound, responsible hermeneutic.
-The Calvinist may supply an exegesis of a text that results in affirming their Calvinism, but can that exegesis hold the weight of philosophical and moral scrutiny in addition to that of an alternate exegesis that explains the text without running into inconsistency, incoherence and contradictions.
+The Calvinist may supply an exegesis of a text that results in affirming their Calvinism, but that exegesis cannot hold the weight of philosophical and moral scrutiny as well as deal with the fact that there is an alternate exegesis that explains the text without running into inconsistency, incoherence and contradictions.

 Calvinists make a point out of stating that philosophical and moral problems are the main reasons non-Calvinists give for objecting to Calvinism while Calvinists claim they have the high ground of exegesis in support of their Calvinism.
 But this betrays several misconceptions about what constitutes good exegesis.